FaustFuture/calendar-booking-whop/NOTIFICATION_SETUP.md

 ### Test with Upcoming Meeting

-1. Create a booking that starts in 15-16 minutes
+1. Create a booking that starts in 24 hours, 2 hours, or 30 minutes (depending on which notification you want to test)
 2. Wait for the cron job to run (runs every minute)
 3. Check your Whop app notifications
-4. You should receive a notification
+4. You should receive a notification when the meeting is within the appropriate time window

 ## Troubleshooting